Why are Russian rappers getting arrested?

 Video

-Rapper Husky and electronica group IC3PEAK - whose videos have gained millions of views - have recently had concerts cancelled without a clear explanation.
+Rapper Husky and electronica group IC3PEAK - whose videos have gained millions of views online - have recently had concerts cancelled and been detained without a clear explanation.

-IC3PEAK told the BBC that this is part of a bigger covert cultural war against art that's popular with the Russian youth.

-BBC Monitoring looks at the ways Russian musicians were targeted and how people have reacted.

 -